-Yesterday the lobbyist was back in court to persuade a panel of judges to allow him to continue practicing law while he appeals his seven-count fraud conviction.
+Yesterday the lobbyist was back in court in an attempt to persuade a panel of judges to allow him to continue practicing law while he appeals his seven-count fraud conviction.

-Many people, included his sentencing judge, believed that losing his law license under the circumstances was inescapable.
-But ++ several of the scarlet-robed judges of the Maryland Court of Appeals signaled sympathy with Mr. Bereano's arguments.
+Many people, included his sentencing judge, have said that losing his law license under the circumstances was inescapable.
+But several of the judges of the Maryland Court of Appeals signaled sympathy with Mr. Bereano's arguments.

 Their toughest questions yesterday were reserved for the lawyer representing the Attorney Grievance Commission of Maryland, which is seeking the suspension of Mr. Bereano's license.

 The judges made barely a peep to challenge Mr. Bereano.